Crime Prevention Funding Programs

 The Crime Prevention Action Fund (CPAF) provides time-limited grant and contribution funding that supports evidence-based crime prevention initiatives in communities that address known risk and protective factors associated with crime among vulnerable groups of the population, especially children and youth from 6-24 years, and chronic offenders.

-Northern and Aboriginal Crime Prevention Fund
+Northern and Indigenous Crime Prevention Fund

 Youth Gang Prevention Fund